danielweinmann/react-native-stateless-form/README.md

 It implements the most common pattern of mobile form user interaction by convension over configuration.
 You'll never have to worry again about scrolling and focusing form fields.

-- It uses inline form fields with icons and titles
+- It uses inline form fields with icons and labels
 - It displays different icons for valid and invalid field values
 - It displays validation message inside the field
 - When a field receives focus, it displays a keyboard (\*)